The Exchange 106: Progress

 The Exchange 106 was managed by the Mulia Group, with structural construction carried out by the China State Construction Engineering Corporation, through its Malaysian subsidiary China State Construction Engineering (M) Sdn.
 Bhd.

 In May 2016, the tower's foundation concrete pour took place over a weekend and was the second-largest continuous concrete pour in the world.
 In December 2017, the building was structurally topped out, 19 months after commencement, achieving an average of 3 days a floor.

 Exchange 106 achieved its Certificate of Completion and Compliance in September 2019.

-The construction of the TRX's shopping mall (known as The Exchange TRX) which is located at the foot of the Exchange 106 is expected to be completed by the third quarter of 2021.
+The construction of the TRX's shopping mall (known as The Exchange TRX) which is located at the foot of the Exchange 106 was expected to be completed by the third quarter of 2021.
 Later on, the construction of the mall was delayed due to the strict Movement Control Order (MCO) in the country caused by the COVID-19 pandemic.
-The completion of the mall was pushed back to 2022.
+The completion of the mall was pushed back to 2022 and but was subsequently opened in November 2023.

-As of December 2021, the overall infrastructure of TRX is at 80 percent completion, while The Exchange TRX mall is expected to be completed in the fourth quarter of 2022.
+As of December 2021, the overall infrastructure of TRX was at 80 percent completion, while The Exchange TRX mall was expected to be completed in the third quarter of 2023.